Why did I get a message saying I sent spam?

 No e-mail administrator will think you're responsible for spam just because the spammer used your address as the "From" address.
 All e-mail administrators know that "From" addresses on spam are usually forged and should be ignored.
 Automatic spam reporting services such as SpamCop will also ignore the forged sender address.
 You won't be blamed for it by Tiger Technologies or anyone else with control over your e-mail.

 Occasionally a spam recipient who doesn't understand how e-mail works might blame you for it and send you a nasty note.
-Remember that such people are just frustrated at the spam they receive and don't know what else to do; you can point the person to this page to explain that you didn't send it, and suggest that the person use a free service like SpamCop to report it to the proper authorities.
+Remember that such people are just frustrated at the spam they receive and don't know what else to do; you can point the person to our page that explain that you didn't send it, which also suggests that the person use a free service like SpamCop to report it to the proper authorities.

 How can someone forge my address without access to my account?